Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 In manual software testing, testers follow predefined test cases, scenarios, or user stories to simulate various user interactions and workflows within the software.
 They perform tasks such as inputting data, navigating through different screens, and verifying that the software behaves as expected.

-Testing Terms You Should Know
+Testing Concepts You Should Know

 Test Scenario